wesleyem/th57/SYSTEMS.md

  - Where the air and fuel mix to go boom
  - 250-C20J has single "can" type combustion chamber
+ - Fuel nozzle and igniter plug is mounted in the aft end
  - `75%` of air passes between the inner liner and combustion case which is used for cooling the combustion chamber
  - `25%` enters combustion liner, mixes with fuel, and goes boom.
+ - During starting, fuel-air mix is ignited by the capacitor-type igniter plug adjacent to the fuel nozzle
+ - Once the engine is started, combustion is self-sustaining

 #### Turbine Section